haaakon/Apple-clang-format/README.md

 2. Download this .clang-format file and put it in the root folder of your project.
 3. Go to Edit - Clang Format, choose File.
 It will choose the .clang-format file if its in the root folder of the project

+## Issues
+Please do a pull-request if you spot any attributes that should be altered to make the format more similar to Apples style.
+I've added a preview in this readme to make it easy just copying the text if you don't want the hassle of cloning repo or just for quick inspection.
+Please update the readme clangformat preview if you make a pull request for altering the format file.

 ##Preview